JBS S.A.

 Coverage of water quality risk assessment

-The company has conducted a water stress risk assessment, including both water scarcity and water quality, which covers all its direct operations.
+The company has conducted a water stress risk assessment, including both water scarcity and water quality, using the WRI Aqueduct tool and WWF Water Risk Filter.

 Transparency and disclosure of water quality indicators

-The company states that wastewater discharge quality is regularly measured and monitored.
-However, it does not disclose wastewater discharge quality.
+The company states that the quality of wastewater discharge is regularly measured and monitored.

 Recognition of nutrient pollution risk on biodiversity